How can trees affect my power?

 No. It is the responsibility of the phone and cable utilities to prune trees or vegetation around their lines.

-If it can be proven by the customer the tree pruning procedures killed the tree, Idaho Power would cut it to a stump and pay the customer a nominal amount, currently $50 per tree.
+If it is clear that pruning killed the tree, Idaho Power will cut it to a stump and provide the customer a voucher to replace the tree.

 Why don't you relocate your overhead lines to underground?